-Recycling Center: A building that is not a junkyard in which used materials, such as, but not limited to, newspaper, cardboard, magazines, glass, and metal cans, are separated and processed prior to shipment to others who will use these materials to manufacture new products.
+Recycling Center - Small: A business and related site that operates as a licensed recycling center under the State of Maine, and that gathers, and processes used materials, such as newspaper, cardboard, magazines, glass, and metal cans.
+Materials are separated and processed by hand or with limited motorized equipment contact prior to shipment to others who will use these materials to manufacture new products.
+Recycling Center-Small operate in commercial buildings with a total floor area less than three thousand (3,000) square feet.